 Isabel finally sends a short but sweet answer to my email.
-Sorry for the delayed response, she’s been totally busy getting settled in Perth.
-No, she doesn’t remember where the records are.
-She hopes I love Jakarta as much as she did.
+Sorry for the delayed response, but she’s been totally busy getting settled in Perth.
+And no, she doesn’t remember where the records are.
+But she hopes I love living in Indonesia as much as she did.

 I read this with awe.
 There are so many things I still want to ask her.
 But I also feel like we’ve both moved on.

 I’m home in Cleveland during summer break.
 When I show friends pictures from Tana Toraja, Papua, and Java, they react with shock.

 “You go around by yourself?” they ask.
 “In shorts?”

 They tell me they won’t be able to breathe until I’m safe at home.